Yare Prison

 There are three groups of buildings: Yare I, II, and III.
-These centres are overpopulated.
-Yare I was designed to have 750 prisoners, but currently has about 1153.
-Yare I was built in 1984; and Yare II between 1997 and 1998.
-The principal military involved in the coup of February 1992 against President Carlos Andrés Pérez were imprisoned here from 1992 until 1994, until President Rafael Caldera's pardon.
-While imprisoned here, Hugo Chávez, leader of the coup, wrote his manifesto "Cómo salir del laberinto".
+These centers are overpopulated.
+Yare I was designed to have 750 prisoners, but currently houses approximately 1,153.
+Yare I was built in 1984, and Yare II was constructed between 1997 and 1998.
+Military personnel involved in the coup of February 1992 against President Carlos Andrés Pérez were imprisoned here from 1992 until 1994, until President Rafael Caldera's pardon.
+While imprisoned here, Hugo Chávez, leader of the coup, wrote his political manifesto "Cómo salir del laberinto".

 2012 Riot

 On the 20th of August, 2012, a clash between two gangs in Yare I caused 25 deaths and 43 wounded.
-The cause of the brawl was a gun discharged during discussion between the gang leaders.
+The cause of the brawl was a gun discharged during a discussion between the gang leaders.
 However, the shot did not hit anyone.